AntsyBoi/Time-n-Date/README.md

 # Time-n-Date
-A simple clock web app made with p5
+A simple clock web app made with p5 and node